naorlivne/spotinst_kubernetes_cluster_autoscaler/README.md

 Code coverage: [![codecov](https://codecov.io/gh/naorlivne/spotinst_kubernetes_cluster_autoscaler/branch/master/graph/badge.svg)](https://codecov.io/gh/naorlivne/spotinst_kubernetes_cluster_autoscaler)

+# Dependencies

+The autoscaler requires the following:

+* A kubernetes cluster
+* A spotinst group which runs the kubernetes cluster nodes
+* [metrics-server](https://github.com/kubernetes-sigs/metrics-server) installed & configured on the kubernetes cluster

 ## Configuration parameters

 Configuring is done using [parse_it](https://github.com/naorlivne/parse_it) which means that you can configure the autoscaler by placing configuration files (of your chosen format) in the configuration folder (`config` by default, can be changed with the `CONFIG_DIR` envvar ) or by setting the UPPERCASE version of the variables below: